kurtmoser/aoc2018/README.md

 See also: Conway's Game of Life, Floyd's Tortoise and Hare

+### Day 19

+Part 1 runs in meaningful time giving us answer without problems.
+Part 2 is very time-consuming so solution is to decode and understand what program is doing, then calculate result via another means if possible.
+Inspecting part 1 we can see that it returns sum of all the prime factors of a value stored in register 2.
+So for part 2 figure out what is the value in register 2 and find sum of its prime factors.

 ### Day 22

 Part 1 is straightforward - first calculate erosion level for borders, then calculate erosion levels for inner grid line by line.
 After that risk level is just sum erosion level mods over matrix.